AidanFray/ROP_Emporium/0x06_pivot/32-bit/README.md

 # pivot - 32bit

 Pivot is a challenge that requires a new technique due to limited stack space.
-We only have for about ROP elements.
+We only have space for about three ROP elements.
 This means we have to pivot to another chain to achieve anything purposeful.

 Our overall aim is to call the `ret2win` function imported from the companying library.